jslbk/mobile_tests/README.md

 - Screenshot of the page at the last step (to visually analyze why the test failed)
 - Page Source (ability to open the page source in a new tab and see the reason for the test failure)
 - Browser console logs
-- Video (Screen recording from the Browserstack) of the test automation execution.
+- Video (Screen recording from the BrowserStack) of the test automation execution.

 ____
 <a id="cases"></a>